4 Days in Seattle: Itinerary for a Perfect Trip

 Chihuly’s artwork needs to be seen in person to be believed.
 It’s absolutely breathtaking.

-You’ll find it adjacent to the Space Needle, making it super easy to visit both in the same day.
+Chihuly Garden and Glass recommends that visitors plan to spend one to two hours touring the exhibitions.
+You’ll find it adjacent to the Space Needle, making it super easy to visit both on the same day.

 If you wish, you can get a Space Needle and Chihuly Garden and Glass combination ticket, which is a pretty popular option.